Skip to main content

-We will be meeting in the Function Room at the Kellbank, at 7:30pm on
+We meet in the Function Room at the Kellbank, at 7:30pm

 All are welcome and you don’t have to be a budding actor.